ekinsigic/bluff/README.md

 Lets say you have a slider, and you want your slides to change with your browser history.

-You add the bluff.js file after your jquery file, then initiate the function:
+You add the bluff.js to your document, then initiate the function:

 ```sh
 $('.slider-bullets').bluff({